disablecamera/disablecamera.github.io/faq.md

 There are also other apps on the Play Store that disable the camera temporarily, and some of them have more features.

+**Q: Why can't I add users after installing the app and following the instructions?**

+Android's mechanism for disabling the camera only disables it for the current user.
+That means that, if you could add other users, you could add a new user to effectively re-enable the camera.
+To stop this approach, the Permanently Disable Camera app restricts your permissions so that you cannot add other users.

 **Q: Can I use this approach to permanently install other apps?**